MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/telemetry-dashboard-removal.md

 |Office Professional Plus 2019 |October 14, 2025 |

 > [!NOTE]
-> Office Telemetry Dashboard isn't available in Microsoft 365 Apps for business.
+> Office Telemetry Dashboard isn't available in Microsoft 365 Apps for business or in Office LTSC 2021.

 ## What happens when Office Telemetry Dashboard is removed?